ndresx/react-countdown/README.md

 ```

 ### `zeroPad(value, [length = 2])`
 The `zeroPad` function works similar to other well-known pad-functions and takes 2 arguments into account.
 A `value` which can be a `string` or `number`, as well as a `length` parameter which defaults to `2` as you are most likely only going to use this function if you actually want to pad one of your values.
+Either returns a number if `length` equals `0`, or the zero-padded string.

 ### `getTimeDifference(date, [{ now = Date.now, precision = 0, controlled = false }])`
 `getTimeDifference` calculates the time difference between a given end [`date`](#date) and the current date (`now`).
 It returns, similiar to the [`renderer`](#renderer) callback, a custom object which contains some time related data: